I may owe a former client an apology. But, then again, maybe not.

 I’ll let you decide.

-Five years ago at the end of seminar I delivered on The 3 Strategies to Create a Championship Company an attendee, Garry, came up to me to ask me a few questions about a situation in his company.
+Five years ago at the end of seminar I delivered on The Small Business Championship Game Plan an attendee, Garry, came up to me to ask me a few questions about a situation in his company.

 We had a brief exchange during the 90-minute seminar and I had a general idea of the challenges he was facing but not the full extent.